 Their main purpose is to completely stabilize the load of the pack, and ensure that nothing gets jumbled around.
-Which is pretty useful since you are basically carrying all of your clothes upside down.
-But other than that, the compression straps can also cinch in your backpack and reduce its size, if you don't over pack it.
+This is pretty useful since you are basically carrying all of your clothes upside down.
+But other than that, the compression straps can also cinch in your backpack and reduce its size, if you don’t overpack it.

 The Porter 46 features a small zippered pocket on the very top of the pack.
-It is easy accessible, and really it’s the perfect pocket for your toiletries – especially if you are using the pack as a carry on.
+It is easily accessible, and really it’s the perfect pocket for your toiletries – especially if you are using the pack as a carry-on.

 You probably know by now that you need to show your toiletries to TSA agents.
 And that you need to have them in a clear plastic bag.
 If you put that bag in this pocket, you will save a lot of time when going through the checkpoints, as opposed to keeping them in the main compartment of your pack.

 Just consider how long it takes to actually open up that compartment, with all the different buckles.
 But if you put it in this pocket, it’s just one zipper away.

 At the very front of the pack, there is a really slim, vertical-zippered pocket.
 You can’t really use it for much, but it’s pretty much the perfect compartment for your passport and tickets.
 The pocket is easily accessible, and just the right size for your travel documents.